The Book of the Courtier: Rhetoric

 Federico responds to the Count's assessment of the use of spoken language by posing the question as to what is the best language in which to write rhetoric.
 The Count's response is that the language does not matter, but rather the rhetoric's style, authority, and grace (Courtier 71).
-Robert J. Graham, a Renaissance literary scholar, notes that “questions of whose language is privileged at any given historical moment are deeply implicated in matters of personal, social and cultural significance,” which he states is the primary reason for Castiglione's usage of the native vernacular.
+Robert J. Graham, a Renaissance literary scholar, notes that "questions of whose language is privileged at any given historical moment are deeply implicated in matters of personal, social and cultural significance", which he states is the primary reason for Castiglione's usage of the native vernacular.
 This also illustrates the Count's response to the relativity of language in Latin.
 With the role of language set, Castiglione begins to describe the style and authority in which the courtier must write in order to become successful.

-The Count explains, "it is right that greater pains would be taken to make what is written more polished and correct…they should be chosen from the most beautiful of those employed in speech" (Courtier 71).
-This is where the style of which the courtier writes encourages the persuasiveness or successfulness of a speech.
+The Count explains, "It is right that greater pains would be taken to make what is written more polished and correct... they should be chosen from the most beautiful of those employed in speech" (Courtier 71).
+This is where the style of which the courtier writes encourages the persuasiveness or success of a speech.
 The success of a written speech, in contrast to the spoken speech, hinges on the notion that "we are willing to tolerate a great deal of improper and even careless usage" in oral rhetoric than written rhetoric.
 The Count explains that along with proper word usage, an ideal courtier must have a proper sense of style and flow to their words.
-These words must be factual yet entertaining as the Count states, “then, it is necessary to arrange what is to be said or written in its logical order, and after that to express it well in words that, if I am not mistaken, should be appropriate, carefully chosen, clear and well formed, but above all that are still in popular use" (Courtier 77).
-This form of emphasis on language is noted by Graham as; "Although the Count is aware that more traditional aspects of the orator (appearance, gestures, voice, etc.)…all this will be futile and of little consequence if the ideas conveyed by these words themselves are not witty or elegant to the requirements of the situation” (Graham 49).
+These words must be factual yet entertaining as the Count states, "then, it is necessary to arrange what is to be said or written in its logical order, and after that to express it well in words that, if I am not mistaken, should be appropriate, carefully chosen, clear and well formed, but above all that are still in popular use" (Courtier 77).
+This form of emphasis on language is noted by Graham as; "Although the Count is aware that more traditional aspects of the orator (appearance, gestures, voice, etc.) ... all this will be futile and of little consequence if the ideas conveyed by these words themselves are not witty or elegant to the requirements of the situation".